RickPatneaude/SantaDungeonEscape/readme.txt

 from a build folder by running the executable file "Santa1.exe".
 Can download build folder as a zip file from https://github.com/RickPatneaude/SantaDungeonEscape

-Created desktop shortcut with custom icon
+Created Icon image so user can create shortcut and change icon.
+A future update will make the executable build with the appropriate icon.